oucs-teaching/cosc349-labs/lab08.md

 ![](https://i.imgur.com/7EqcuFE.png)

 - There will likely be next to no cost counted against your Educate account for your S3 use, but it is safer to delete S3 buckets when you are done with them, rather than leaving them online.
 One reason for that is that the logging bucket will continue to accumulate log records, and these incur standard S3 charges.
+Your S3 buckets are, of course, Internet-accessible, although it is not likely that they will attract much web traffic.
 :::

 ## Update your S3 resources from code